Skip to content

 2. Asynchronous Middleware Onion Composer

-To support modular request interception, Reiatsu implements an onion-model middleware compositor.
-Each middleware function receives the request Context and a next callback, allowing it to perform tasks before and after subsequent layers:
+Each middleware receives the request Context and a next callback, letting it run logic before and after subsequent layers:

 export function compose(...middlewares: Middleware[]): Middleware {